Splenogonadal fusion-limb defects-micrognathia syndrome

 Splenogonadal fusion-limb defects-micrognathia syndrome, also known by its abbreviation, SGFLD syndrome, is a rare genetic disorder characterized by abnormal fusion of the spleen and the gonad (splenogonadal fusion) alongside limb defects and orofacial anomalies.
 It is a type of syndromic dysostosis.

-Children with this condition typically have abnormal fusion of the spleen and the gonad, amelia (or any kind of severe shortening of a limb), microglossia, cleft palate, bifid uvula, micrognathia.
+Children with the condition typically have abnormal fusion of the spleen and the gonad, amelia (or any kind of severe shortening of a limb), microglossia, cleft palate, bifid uvula, micrognathia.
 Additional symptoms include cryptorchidism, anal stenosis, anal atresia, pulmonary hypoplasia, and congenital heart defects.

-This condition is highly fatal, fetuses/children with this condition are more likely to either be stillborn or die in infancy.
+The condition is highly fatal; fetuses and children with this condition are more likely to either be stillborn or die in infancy.

-This condition is congenital, although an exact inheritance pattern isn't known.
-OMIM proposes it to be autosomal dominant.
+The condition is congenital, although an exact inheritance pattern is unknown.
+Online Mendelian Inheritance in Man (OMIM) proposes it to be autosomal dominant.

-Around 30 cases of SGLD have been described in medical literature.
+Around 30 cases of SGFLD have been described in medical literature.
 Most of them were male.